Table of Contents

 Fact: P.A.W.S.
 Is Real But Not As Bad As Many People Say It Is

 P.A.W.S.
-(Post Acute Withdrawal Syndrome) is a real syndrome that sometimes affects people coming off of ANY type of opiate but happens more frequently in people that have been on Suboxone for over a year or so.
-This may be due to the longer half-life or some other aspect of Suboxone’s chemical make-up and is one of my biggest beefs about people who have marketed and prescribed Suboxone.
-P.A.W.S. can happen and it does happen with regularity for people who have been on Suboxone for a long period of time.
+(Post Acute Withdrawal Syndrome) is a real syndrome that sometimes affects people coming off of ANY type of opiate but seems to happen more frequently in people that have been on Suboxone for over a year or so.
+This may be due to the longer half-life or some other aspect of Suboxone’s chemical make-up and is one of my biggest beefs about people who initially marketed and prescribed Suboxone.
+P.A.W.S. can happen and it does happen to people who have been on Suboxone for a long period of time.
 I have had many, many people here use Withdrawal-Ease for up to several months for their P.A.W.S. symptoms (which include, lethargy, insomnia, depression etc.).
-BUT, many of those people have told me that Withdrawal-Ease does help them a lot and eventually their symptoms do go away and they stop needing it.
+Many of those people have told me that Withdrawal-Ease does help them a lot and eventually their symptoms do go away (due to the body’s natural detox process) and they stop needing it.
 Bottom line: P.A.W.S. may feel like it lasts forever but I have not heard of anyone having it for more than a couple of months.
 Are there exceptions?
 Sure but in my experience, P.A.W.S. lasts about a month and then goes away for the majority of people.

 Fiction: Once You are On Suboxone for a Year or So, You Can Never Get Off